 Electronic Visit Verification Project

 In December 2016, Congress passed H.R.
 34 - 21st Century Cures Act, mandating that all States require the use of an Electronic Visit Verification system for all Medicaid funded personal care services that are provided under a State plan or a waiver of the plan, including services provided under section 1915(c), 1915(i), 1915(j), or 1915(k) or under a waiver under section 1115.
 States not requiring the use of an EVV system for such services by January 1, 2019 will see a reduction in the federal funding received.
+On July 30, 2018, an EVV delay bill was passed (H.R.
+6042) to delay the EVV implementation for PCS services to January 1, 2020 without penalty.

 - Ensure timely service delivery for recipients including real time service gap reporting and monitoring;